How Liz learned to safely slalom hills without a heelbrake and translate what she learned into magical mogul skiing

 A couple of days after Christmas, I found myself slipping deftly down an off-piste field of moguls at my favorite ski area, thinking, "This is so easy!
 All you have to do is pick up your knees!"

 With the hours I spend carving turns on skates, it shouldn't surprise me that I feel like a ski goddess every December.
 Nevertheless, I'm always amazed at how much skating applies to what I can do on the slopes.
 My first year on inlines didn't seem to improve my skiing, probably because I hadn't learned how to carve parallel turns on skates, although I'd been doing it for years on skis.
-However, the second year--after regular slalom practice on a very short, slightly tilted parking lot near my fitness center--I found it easier to keep my skates close together and heels under hips instead of shoving my skis down the hill at each turn.
+However, the second year--after regular slalom practice on a very short, slightly tilted parking lot near my fitness center--I found it easier to keep my skates close together and heels under hips instead of shoving them down the hill at each turn.
 That was the breakthrough that resulted in a more upright stance and the centered balance that has made it so easy to manipulate the boards.

-The first several days of skiing over the next five years were glorious, too.
-Each year I was amazed at how easy it felt to ski well in even the most demanding situations.
-After the first month, the ski goddess feeling would always taper off to a tolerable (for my friends) level and I'd go back to my irrepressible hobby of analyzing the kinetics behind carving up the snow.
+QuoteThe first several days of skiing over the following years have been glorious, too.
+Each year I am amazed at how easy it feels to ski well in even the most demanding situations.
+After the first month, the ski goddess feeling does taper off to a tolerable (for my friends) level and I go back to my irrepressible hobby of analyzing the kinetics behind carving up the snow.

-Ah, ego--it can be a good thing.
-In addition to perfecting my T-stops with either skate, I learned two new skills that allowed me to conquer my fears, improve my speed control without a brake, and gain a whole new perspective on COG.
-Better yet, what I ended up learning last summer applies directly to effortless skiing on almost any condition, not to mention better confidence and technique on asphalt slopes.
+Courtesy of Adam SteerAh, ego--it can be a good thing.
+In addition to perfecting my T-stops with either skate, I learned two new skills that improved my confidence and speed control without a brake, and gave me a whole new perspective on COG.
+Better yet, the muscle memory applies directly to effortless skiing on almost any condition, not to mention better confidence and technique on asphalt slopes.

 Slowplow